 Although, if we’re really after a bulletproof arm that can deliver complete games, an arm care program needs more than just shoulder work.
-Specifically, missing from just about every arm care program is hip and core strengthening, which is the heart of power production, and essential for both a strong and healthy arm.
+And missing from almost every arm care program is hip and core strengthening.
+These muscles are the heart of power production and essential for both a strong and healthy arm.

 In this article, we’ll show you why hip and core training is necessary as part of a player’s program and the best way to tackle it.

 If you break down the throwing action, it looks a lot like a whip.
 It starts from the ground and builds speed as it moves sequentially through the kinetic chain.
 Each segment of the chain must have adequate mobility, strength, and endurance to be effective.
 Less than optimal functioning of the kinetic chain hinders energy transfer.

 Lost energy will cause a drop in velocity and doesn’t go without notice.
 The competitive athlete isn’t likely to be content with where they’re at, letting their teammates pass them up and the competition beat them down.
 Instead, they make up for the loss in velocity elsewhere to maintain radar gun readings.
 The only option is to add force and stress later down the chain, leaving the shoulder and elbow to take the brunt of it.

 One study calculated that a 20% decrease in energy delivered from the hip and trunk required a 34% increase in the rotational velocity of the shoulder to provide the same amount of throwing force (ref).